ACL Tear & Reconstruction

 Structures found in the Posterolateral Knee include Tibia, Fibula, Lateral Femur, Iliotibial Band (IT band), the long and short heads of the Bicepsfemoris Tendon, Fibular (lateral) Collateral Ligament (FCL), Popliteus Tendon, Popliteofibular ligament, Lateral Gastrocnemius Tendon, and Fabellofibular Ligament.

-An ACL injury usually occurs when the Knee is forcefully twisted or hyper extended while the foot remains in contact with the ground.
+An ACL injury usually and might require ACL Reconstruction Surgery occurs when the Knee is forcefully twisted or hyper extended while the foot remains in contact with the ground.

 Numerous types of sports have been associated with ACL tears.
 Sports which require the foot to be planted and the body to change direction rapidly (such as basketball) carry a high incidence of injury.
 Football is another sport which gives rise to ACL injury.
 Football combines the activity of planting the foot and rapidly changing direction and the threat of bodily contact.
 80% ACL injuries happen due to non-contact but the remaining 20% happen due to contact related injury for example, a blow to the outside of the Knee when the foot is planted is the most likely contact-related injury.